tcwangshiqi-columbia/ReluVal/README.md

 The program will terminate in two ways: (1) a concrete adversarial is found, and (2) the property is verified as safe.

+To maximize the performance of ReluVal, I would recommend to quickly run check adv mode first.
+If there are no adversarial examples located, then run the regular modes.

 ### Example

 Here is an example for running ReluVal: